Global Packaging Industry Market By Type, By Application, By Segmentation , By Region, and By Country 2021

-Euromonitor International’s Packaging in Romania report offers insight into key trends and developments in the industry.
+Euromonitor International’s Packaging in South Korea report offers insight into key trends and developments in the industry.
 The report also examines trends and prospect for various pack types and closures: metal packaging, rigid plastic, glass, liquid cartons, paper-based containers; flexible packaging.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.